arrow

 What it is:

-An AI-powered medical scribe that passively records physician–patient conversations (with consent), transcribes them, and generates structured summaries for both clinicians and patients
+An AI-powered medical scribe that passively records physician–patient conversations (with consent), transcribes them, and generates structured summaries for both clinicians and patients.
+Although it is not a traditional AI healthcare chatbot, Abridge still supports clearer communication and better follow-up by turning spoken exchanges into shareable summaries.

 Key Features:

-• Automatic visit recording & transcription for seamless documentation
+• Automatic visit recording and transcription for seamless documentation

 • Concise summaries shared with patients and care teams